Code-Institute-Submissions/oireachtas-ifd-project/README.md

 The process involved:
 - Host a git repository on GitHub.
 Explained [here](https://help.github.com/en/articles/create-a-repo).
-- root folder contains README.md and index.html files
+- The root folder contains README.md and index.html files
 - On GitHub repository settings page move to GitHub Pages section
 - Change source to master branch.
 (Or any desired branch)
 - Provided link will be your projects home (index) page.